 – the employer likes you but is not confident they have seen the best in the market

 – the employer does not have their paperwork in order and forgot to get sign-off.

 – the employer wants someone more senior to see you and that person is simply not available

 – you are being hired for a newly created role.

 If an employer is hiring for a role they have already established, then they have a more tangible sense of the opportunity cost or the cost of lost productivity.
-Often for newly established roles there is less urgency as an employer has less sense of what they are missing out on.
+Often for newly established roles, there is less urgency as an employer has less sense of what they are missing out on.

 Now to turn the tables on the recruiter, check out Interview Questions for Recruiters.

 Author: In 1997 Liza Garrido founded Enigma HR with the philosophy: “be ethical; be professional; be friendly and serve your clients well.”
-Her firm specialises in insurance and accounting placements and she has been assisting professionals in this industry for over 20 years.
+Her firm specializes in insurance and accounting placements and she has been assisting professionals in this industry for over 20 years.
 Visit our website: enigmahr.com.au.